ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-When the interaction is completed, the interaction component MUST contact the client instance
+When the interaction is completed, the interaction component of the AS MUST contact the client instance using the means defined by the finish method
-using either a redirect or launch of the RO's browser
-or through an HTTP POST to the client instance's callback URI using the method indicated in the
-[interaction request](#request-interact-finish) as described in {{interaction-finish}}.
+as described in {{interaction-finish}}.

-If the AS returns a nonce, the client instance MUST NOT
+If the AS returns the finish field, the client instance MUST NOT
 continue a grant request before it receives the associated
 interaction reference on the callback URI.
 See details in {{interaction-finish}}.